The Wall Street Reform and Consumer Protection Act of 2010

 One of the proposed changes to the Dodd-Frank law is to reduce the powers of the Consumer Financial Protection Bureau and the Securities and Exchange Commission (SEC).
 The Act also gives the President of the United States the power to remove the directors of the CFPB and the Federal Housing Finance Agency (FHFA) that is charged with overseeing the mortgage market.

 The Dodd-Frank Act was enacted with the aim of preventing a reoccurrence of the financial crisis that almost crippled the United States’ financial system.
-Proponents of the law argue that the law has made remarkable progress in regulating financial institutions, including those that were viewed as “too big to fail.”
-The creation of new regulatory agencies like the CFPB and the FSOC has made it possible to more closely monitor the operations of banks and protect consumers.
+Proponents of the law argue that the law was necessary and made remarkable progress in regulating financial institutions, including those that were viewed as “too big to fail.”
+The creation of new regulatory agencies like the CFPB and the FSOC has made it possible to increase transparency and more closely monitor the operations of banks and protect consumers.

-However, the critics of the law insist that it will hinder the competitiveness of US financial companies vis-a-vis foreign companies.
+However, critics of the law suggest that it went too far in regulating the US financial industry and insist that it hindered the competitiveness of US financial companies compared to their foreign competitors.
 In fact, one of the unintended consequences of Dodd-Frank has been many US investors, unhappy with over-regulated US brokerage firms, being driven to trade through overseas firms.

-Critics of Dodd-Frank further argue that the regulatory measures particularly overburden small financial institutions that did not contribute to the crisis.
-Critics also claim that the low interest rates resulting from the financial crisis have affected the profitability of small banks, making it nearly impossible for them to sustain their operations.
+Critics of Dodd-Frank further argue that the regulatory measures particularly overburdened small financial institutions that did not contribute to the crisis.
+Critics also claim that the low interest rates resulting from the financial crisis have affected the profitability of small banks, creating a twofold negative impact.